Why buy ABTA

 ABTA tour operators who sell package holidays minimise the impact of fluctuating currency rates as they buy currency and fuel a year in advance at fixed rates and secure deals with their suppliers and hotels.

-Many tour operators like Peak Retreats have a ‘no surcharge guarantee’ in place.
+Many tour operators like Peak Retreats have a ‘no surcharge guarantee’ in place for clients booking packages with us.
 Those companies that do allow for surcharges have to make sure they meet certain criteria and request permission from ABTA before implementation.
-By law, an amount equivalent to two per cent of the consumer’s original holiday price has to be absorbed by the tour operator before the remainder is passed on and, if a holiday incurs a 10 per cent surcharge, customers have the right to cancel and get a refund.
+By law, an amount equivalent to two per cent of the consumer’s original holiday package price has to be absorbed by the tour operator before the remainder is passed on and, if a holiday incurs a 10 per cent surcharge, customers have the right to cancel and get a refund.

 Complaints about holidays are best dealt with on the spot by the tour operator’s representative or supplier.
 But, if you’re still not happy, raise the problem with your travel agent or tour operator when you get home.
 ABTA's Code ensures that ABTA Members respond to any complaint within strict time limits.